ga-curriculum/python-data-structures/introduction-to-data-structures/README.md

 - **Tuples** - are like lists but more strict.
 You can’t update the values in a tuple!
 - **Dictionaries** - allow us to associate multiple properties together, much like a single row of a spreadsheet can contain many columns.

-## Discussion : Guess the Data Structure! tktk
+## Discussion: Guess the Data Structure!
+TKTK

 Before we get into the specifics, let’s think about which of our three data structures (lists, tuples, and dictionaries) makes the most sense when representing the following information: